am2512/baxter_final_project/README.md

 **8. Locate AR tag:**

-The AR tag of the lid is located and the pose and orientation of the lid are obtained, using the[relayObjPose.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/relayObjPose.py) node.
+The AR tag of the lid is located and the pose and orientation of the lid are obtained, using the [relayObjPose.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/relayObjPose.py) node.

 **9. Move to AR tag and prepare to grip:**